Quazi Sazzad Ali Zahir

-Quazi Sazzad Ali Zahir (born April 11, 1951) is a veteran of the Bangladesh Liberation War.
-The Bangladesh government awarded him the Bir Protik gallantary award for his bravery in the war.
-He was conferred with the Independence Award, Bangladesh's highest civilian in 2013 and India's fourth highest civilian award the Padma Shri on November 9, 2021.
+Quazi Sazzad Ali Zahir (born 11 April 1951) is a veteran of the Bangladesh Liberation War.
+The Bangladesh government awarded him the Bir Protik gallantry award for his bravery in the war.
+He was conferred with the Independence Award, Bangladesh's highest civilian award, in 2013 and India's fourth highest civilian award, the Padma Shri, on 9 November 2021.

 Early life

-Zaheer was born in Chausai, Daudkandi Upazila, Comilla District on 11 April 1951. in East Pakistan now Bangladesh.
+Zaheer was born on 11 April 1951 in Chausai, Tipperah district, East Bengal, Dominion of Pakistan (now in Daudkandi Upazila, Comilla District, Bangladesh).

 Career

 Zahir joined the Pakistan Army at the end of 1969 as a cadet.
 In 1971, he was training as a senior cadet at the Kakul Military Academy in Pakistan.
 Zahir was commissioned in the Artillery Corps of the Pakistan Army in August.
-Posting is in 6th Field Artillery Regiment Sialkot.
-In 1971, he was an officer of Pakistan Army and posted in 14 Para Brigade in Sialkot.
-When the Bangladesh Liberation war started, he fled from Pakistan at the end of August and came to India to join the war.
+He was posted to the 6th Field Artillery Regiment Sialkot.
+In 1971, he was an officer in the Pakistan Army and posted to 14 Para Brigade in Sialkot.
+When the Bangladesh Liberation War started, he fled from Pakistan at the end of August and came to India to join the war.
 He crossed the border with Pak Army deployment maps stuffed inside his boots and Rs.
 20 in his pocket.
 Initially he was considered to be a Pakistani spy sent to distract the Indian Army prior to the launch of an invasion.
 He was interrogated by Indian Army officials before being taken to Pathankot for further grilling.
 Here he produced maps of troop deployments across the border.
-When established that he was not a spy but was a Pak defector who wanted to help with the war effort, he was sent to Delhi and lodged up in safe house for a further period of 9 months.
+When it was established that he was not a spy but was a Pak defector who wanted to help with the war effort, he was sent to Delhi and lodged in a safe house for a further period of 9 months.

 1971 Liberation War of Bangladesh

-Zahir joined the Bangladesh Liberation war in September 1971.
+Zahir joined the Bangladesh Liberation War in September 1971.
 He organized the 2nd Artillery Force under Sector 4 in the Sylhet region.
-At that time the Indian government gave six 105 mm artillery to the Mukti Bahini and with that a field artillery battery was formed for the Mukti Bahini.
+At that time the Indian government gave six 105 mm artillery pieces to the Mukti Bahini, and with that a field artillery battery was formed for the Mukti Bahini.
 It is named Raushan Ara Battery.
 He was the co-captain of this group.
 Since October, the battery had assisted the Mukti Bahini Z Force in the greater Sylhet region with artillery fire support in various battles.
-He participated in the battles of Borolekha, Shamshernagar, Monglabazar, Juri, Kulaura, Fenchuganj, Sylhet town, etc. and took part in a number of operations along with the Indian battalions during the war.
-He raised 2 Field Battery, Artillery and operated as Forward Observer in the battle field.
+He participated in the battles of Borolekha, Shamshernagar, Monglabazar, Juri, Kulaura, Fenchuganj, Sylhet town, etc., and took part in a number of operations along with the Indian battalions during the war.
+He raised 2 field batteries of artillery and operated as a forward observer in the battlefield.